 - Mrs Hayward – SEND support

-Mr Hart and his team are responsible for the day to day running of this service.
+Mrs Tucker and her team are responsible for the day-to-day running of this service.
 Their roles are to:

 - Be the first point of contact for parents/carers who may wish to discuss any issues over and above general class teacher questions